 When you’re looking to overcome your addiction for good, it can seem overwhelming with all of the information out there.
-There are various levels of care, such as detox, inpatient, and outpatient care.
-Additionally, there are many types of treatment, including dual diagnosis, pharmacological support, and addiction therapy.
+There are various levels of care, such as detox center program, inpatient addiction rehab program, and outpatient care.
+Additionally, there are many types of addiction treatment, including dual diagnosis, pharmacological support, and addiction therapy.
 Hearing these terms you may ask, “What does pharmacological support mean for recovery?”

 It’s important to have a better understanding of the addiction recovery process so you can get the help that you need.